avocadosec/ephemeral-ssh/README.md

 # ephemeral-ssh
 This is a silly solution to a silly problem.

-Some _secure_ implementations involve a "gateway" in order to segment access to hosts on a remote network.
+Some _secure_ infrastructure implementations involve a "gateway" in order to segment access to hosts on a remote network.
 Due to this implementation, one must specify the following options to connect to the remote host:
 ```console
 ssh -A gu=gatewayUsername@serverUsername@serverAddress@gatewayAddress
 ```